joeylmaalouf/wesnoth-bua-era/README.md

 ### Tactics

-Drakes are able to cross most terrain easily to hit their enemies, and dwarves are able to find good places to defend from their foes, but they have a common weakness: they're slow.
-You may not have the raw movement to play a hit-and-run game, but proper positioning will ensure that you get the most value out of your strong offensive and defensive units.
+Drakes are able to cross most terrain easily to hit their enemies hard, and dwarves are able to find good places to defend from their foes, but these units have a common weakness: they're expensive.
+You may not always be able to recruit a large number of units, but proper positioning will ensure that you get the most value out of your relatively strong individual units.

 Offensively, you have a good mix of damage types; make sure to keep a variety of units alive, to always have the right one for the job!
+Your drakes will often prove a little more useful in actively giving chase and wearing down an enemy.

 Defensively, make sure to get your dwarves set up in mountains and hills, while filling in any gaps in the line with your less-terrain-reliant drakes.
+Your dwarves will often be the key to holding an unbroken line.

 ## [TODO]